 This treatment targets cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 It destroys the growth and spread of cancer cells, and therefore limiting the damage to the healthy cells.

-This is also called biologic therapy, and is designed to boost the body’s natural defences to fight cancer.
+This is also called biologic therapy and is designed to boost the body’s natural defenses to fight cancer.
 It uses the materials made either by the body or in a laboratory to improve, target, or restore the immune system function.
 Fatigue, fevers, chills, muscle pains, and headaches are all side effects of this therapy.

 Liver cancer can be a challenging and dangerous condition to deal with.
 However, with recent advances in oncology, you have a better chance of fighting this condition and living a full and healthy life.

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered…

 A bone marrow transplant also called stem cell transplant is a procedure that infuses…